1826–27 United States Senate elections: Delaware

-Delaware had two elections: A special for the class 2 seat and a regular election for the class 1 seat.
+Delaware had two elections: a special for the class 2 seat and a regular election for the class 1 seat.
 The elections flipped both seats from Anti-Jacksonian to Jacksonian.

 Delaware (special)

-Anti-Jacksonian senator Nicholas Van Dyke died May 21, 1826 and Anti-Jacksonian Daniel Rodney was appointed to continue the class 2 term (ending March 3, 1829) until a special election.
+Anti-Jacksonian senator Nicholas Van Dyke died on May 21, 1826, and Anti-Jacksonian Daniel Rodney was appointed to continue the class 2 term (ending March 3, 1829) until a special election.

-Jacksonian Henry M. Ridgely was elected January 12, 1827.
+Jacksonian Henry M. Ridgely was elected on January 12, 1827.

 Delaware (regular)

 Anti-Jacksonian Thomas Clayton had served since winning an 1824 special election.
 It is unknown if Clayton was a candidate for re-election in 1827, but that election was won by Jacksonian Louis McLane.